-Welcome to the 2020-2021 school year!
+Welcome to the new school year!

 Education is a team effort.
-Students, parents, teachers, and other staff members working together will make this a successful year.
+Students, teachers, and other staff members working together will make this a successful year.

 The Irving ISD Student Handbook is a general reference guide that is divided into two sections: